 I now pay every credit card balance, no matter when it’s due.
 This way, I start each month with a clean slate.
 It stops rollover expenses from making you think you have more money than you do.

-The Three-Tier Sweep System
+Apply a Three-Tier Surplus Sweep System

 Instead of keeping leftover money in the same place, move it to your cushion hierarchy.
 Here’s how I do it: